W427697/Discord-/docs/api/doc-block-source.md

 Default: `parameters.docs.source.format` or `true`

-Specifies the formatting used on source code.
+Specifies the formatting used on source code. `true` and `dedent` both does the same thing, removing any extraonous indentation.
 Supports all valid [prettier parser names](https://prettier.io/docs/en/configuration.html#setting-the-parserdocsenoptionshtmlparser-option).

+### `transform`

+Type: `(code: string, story: PreparedStory) => string`

+Default: `parameters.docs.source.transform`

+A function to dynamically transform the source before being rendered, based on the original source and any story context necessary.
+The returned string is displayed as is.
+If both [`code`](#code) and `transform` is specified, `transform` will be ignored.

 ### `language`